AdeolaS/trade-capture-system/README.md

 -----------
 -----------

-# PLEASE READ docs/enhancements.md AND doc/test-fixes-template.md TO SEE MY WRITE-UPS
+# Please refer to docs/enhancements.md AND doc/test-fixes-template.md to see my write-ups

 ## Kind regards,